 No. Description

-8 Voltage setting value

-9 Over-voltage protection (OVP) status indicator, indicating the present OVP on/off state

 10 Current setting value

 11 Over-current protection (OCP) status indicator, indicating the present OCP on/off state

-The following icons indicate the system status.
+12 The following icons indicate the system status.

 CH1 and CH2 are independent of each other.

 CH1 and CH2 are connected in series.

-EH: CH1 and CH2 are connected in parallel.
+EEE: CH1 and CH2 are connected in parallel.

-U: over-temperature protection is tripped.
+. over-temperature protection is tripped.

-12 the screen is locked.
+the screen is locked.

-network connected.
+IM: network connected.

 a USB device is detected.

 the instrument is in remote control.

 the beeper is turned off.

-the beeper is turned on.
+The beeper is turned on.

 • downloading the firmware upgrade file.